The Continuous Tensor Abstraction: Where Indices are Real

 \subsection{Compiler Pass for Simplifying Program}

-\para{Background} Finch's simplify pass plays a crucial role in program optimization.
+\para{Background} Finch's simplify pass plays a crucial role in optimization.
 It operates after each Looplet Pass, simplifying the program through predefined rewriting rules that account for mathematical properties.
 Examples of such rules are illustrated in Figure~\ref{fig:rewriting}.
-These rules extend beyond basic optimizations like zero-annihilation and constant propagation; some also impact control flow, such as \texttt{for} or \texttt{if} statements.
-While the existing rules were initially designed for the integer domain, they are equally applicable to continuous loops.
+These rules extend beyond basic optimizations like constant propagation; some also impact control flow, such as \texttt{for} or \texttt{if} statements.While the existing rules were initially designed for the integer domain, they are equally applicable to continuous loops.